Edited by Toni Brannagan and Brianna Flaherty

-Your blood flow increases when you climax and your uterine muscles release pain-relieving chemicals to your brain — this double duo means real life cramp relief (and you get an orgasm?
-Sign us up!).
+Your blood flow increases when you climax and your uterine muscles release pain-relieving chemicals to your brain — this double duo means real-life cramp relief.
+(And you get an orgasm?
+Win win!)

 “Abso-freaking-lutely!” says New Jersey-based gynecologist Dr. Angela Jones.
 “The biggest barrier to period sex is usually the individual on their period.
 It’s the same reason women don’t want to come to the gynecologist when they’re on their period.
 They are embarrassed, afraid of making a mess.
 It’s absolutely normal to have sex during your period.”

-“It’s absolutely safe, just a little messy,” says Dr. Angela.
-“Nothing a dark towel, positioning (may be less messy having sex on your side or in the missionary position), or shower sex can’t either alleviate or make less of a concern.”
+“Nothing a dark towel, positioning (may be less messy having sex on your side or in the missionary position), or shower sex can’t either alleviate or make less of a concern,” says Dr. Angela.

-The average amount of flow during your period is less than 60 ml—that’s only like a shot glass’ worth—so if you do end up making a bit of a mess, it ain’t no thang.
-Rinse, repeat, and do it again.
+The average amount of flow during your period is less than 60 ml—that’s only like a shot glass’ worth—so even if you do end up making a bit of a mess, it should be much more manageable than you might imagine.

-You can also use FLEX, “a period product that's shaped like a disc and sits in the same space inside of your body as a diaphragm.”
-Lauren Schulte, co-founder and CEO of the company tells us,“It works differently than a tampon or a menstrual cup because it does not plug your vaginal canal.”
+You can explore products like FLEX, “a period product that's shaped like a disc and sits in the same space inside of your body as a diaphragm.”
+Lauren Schulte, co-founder and CEO of the company tells us.
+“It works differently than a tampon or a menstrual cup because it does not plug your vaginal canal.”
 It’s safe to use for both penetrative and non-penetrative sex during your period, “including oral sex.”

 “Listen to your body,” Sacramento-based sex educator and associate marriage and family therapist Louise Head says.
 “About 85% of people experience some type of abdominal cramping during their period.
 This could make some sex positions uncomfortable, so just make sure to find one that isn’t triggering cramps.”

-“During menstruation is a great time to remember that sex doesn’t mean just penetration.
-Penetrative sex during your period is great, but if you don’t want to interact with your blood, there are still lots of sex options,” she reminds us.
+She also reminds us: “During menstruation is a great time to remember that sex doesn’t mean just penetration.
+Penetrative sex during your period is great, but if you don’t want to interact with your blood, there are still lots of sex options.”

-There are plenty of sexy options to engage in outside of penetrative sex, including extra-focused attention on the clitoris of the menstruating person.
-However, because blood acts as a natural lubricant, penetrative sex might feel even better and more slippery than normal during this time of the month!
+There are plenty of sexy options to engage in outside of penetrative sex, including extra-focused attention on the clitoris.
+However, because blood acts as a natural lubricant, penetrative sex might feel even better than usual during this time of the month.

-Get over it and get it on.
 Do you have any reservations about period sex?
 Or have you in the past?
+Any tips?
 Share your stories with us below!